notqmail/notqmail.org/Home.md

 It's for these reasons that we're motivated to continue developing qmail to meet modern needs.

 DJB's code was trustworthy. netqmail's small, conservative patchset was trustworthy.
 We intend for our development process to be trustworthy.
 If you find otherwise, we'd be extremely grateful to hear your doubts and concerns.
 But if you decide we're being consistently careful, thoughtful, reasonable, and practical, we hope you'll update to notqmail.

-# Why not Postfix?

-[Postfix](http://www.postfix.org) is very good.
-We also really like qmail.

 # What happens to my custom patchset?